News from the Southeast Area

 Outreach and Professional Activities:

-August 2, 2016 Agricultural Research Service (ARS) Plant Molecular Geneticist, Tim Rinehart of the Southern Horticultural Research Unit in Poplarville, MS will present a talk titled “An update on Hydrangea macrophylla genomics progress using next generation sequencing methods” at the Third International Symposium on Woody Ornamentals of the Temperate Zone in Minneapolis, Minnesota.
+August 31, 2016, Agricultural Research Service (ARS) Plant Molecular Geneticist, Tim Rinehart of the Southern Horticultural Research Unit in Poplarville, MS will present a talk titled "Sequencing the Genome: Hydrangea macrophylla genome secrets finally revealed" as an invited speaker at the SEGreen Plant Conference in Athens, GA.

 ARS: Athens, Ga. - Poultry disease is an international issue and developing animals resistant to disease may be one of the long-term solutions.
 University of Georgia researchers Steven Stice and Franklin West in the College of Agricultural and Environmental Sciences and Claudio Afonso at the Southeast Poultry Research Laboratory of the U.S. Department of Agriculture's Agricultural Research Service have spent the last four years gathering data that could make the process a reality.